redhat-openstack/openstack-puppet-modules/README.md

 ##### `pkg_url`
-If left as the default, this will set the `baseurl` to 'http://rpm.datastax.com/community' on a `yumrepo` resource on the Red Hat familiy.
+If left as the default, this will set the `baseurl` to 'http://rpm.datastax.com/community' on a `yumrepo` resource on the Red Hat family.
 On the Debian family, leaving this as the default will set the `location` parameter on an `apt::source` to 'http://debian.datastax.com/community'.
 Default value *undef*